excanny/TwiteeNew/README.md

 anything that crosses their mind.
 The whole world can view their twits and comment on their twits /and like them.

+## Using Twitee on POSTMAN
+After the JWT is generated upon a successful login, use "Authorization : 'generated.token.value'" to access the protected routes in POSTMAN

 ## Routes Overview

 | HTTP Verb    | Route          | Action | Used For    | Request | Expected Response/Action |